Data-Driven Weak-form Discovery of Stochastic Systems: Dynamical Systems Applications

 \subsection{Function Recovery and Regularisation Paths}

-Figure~\ref{fig:recovered} shows the recovered drift and diffusion functions plotted alongside the ground truth for all three systems, evaluated on a uniform grid of 401 points over $[-3, 3]$.
-In all six panels, the recovered curves (red dashed) are visually indistinguishable from the ground truth (blue solid) at the displayed scale.
-The mean relative errors, computed as $\|\hat f - f\|_1/\|f\|_1\times100\%$, are 2.0\%, 2.7\%, and 3.9\% for the three drifts, and 0.0\%, 0.1\%, and 0.4\% for the three diffusion functions.
-Diffusion errors are uniformly lower than drift errors, consistent with the higher effective signal-to-noise ratio for the quadratic variation estimator compared to the increment estimator.
+Figure~\ref{fig:recovery} shows the recovered drift and diffusion functions plotted against ground truth for all three systems over the range $[-2.5, 2.5]$.
+Mean relative errors are 3.7\%, 3.2\%, and 4.1\% for the three drifts, and 0.0\%, 0.0\%, and 0.4\% for the three diffusion functions.
+Diffusion errors are uniformly lower than drift errors, consistent with the higher effective signal-to-noise ratio of the quadratic variation estimator relative to the increment estimator.

-Figure~\ref{fig:lasso} shows the LassoCV regularisation paths for all six sub-problems (three drifts, three diffusions).
-Each panel displays the mean cross-validated MSE as a function of the regularisation strength $\alpha$ (plotted in decreasing order on the $x$-axis to match the conventional left-to-right under-regularised to over-regularised reading direction).
-In every case, the CV error exhibits a sharp elbow that clearly separates the regime of correct sparse identification from the over-regularised regime where active terms are forced to zero.
-The selected $\alpha^*$ values (red dashed lines) fall cleanly at or just past the elbow in all panels, confirming that the grouped CV scheme reliably selects the correct sparsity level without knowledge of the ground truth.
+Figure~\ref{fig:lasso} shows the LassoCV regularisation paths for all six sub-problems.
+In every case the CV error exhibits a sharp elbow separating the correct sparse identification regime from the over-regularised regime; the selected $\alpha^*$ values fall at or just past the elbow, confirming reliable sparsity level selection.